tintinweb/smart-contract-sanctuary/README.md

 ## Contribute

-Feel free to contribute smart contract sources or scripts for dumping sources.
+Feel free to contribute smart contract sources, scripts for dumping sources or your analysis results with us.
-I will keep this repository updated every now and then.

 ### Want